 There were in fact other pyramids in the oasis.
-We have another one in the necropolis south of the city, not as well preserved, and a row of them stood in the cemetery of Mut, the oasis capital, at a place now called Bir el-Shaghala.
+We have another one in the necropolis south of the city, not as well preserved, and a row of them stood in the cemetery of Mut, the oasis capital.
 Several of these have been excavated in recent years by the Egyptian archaeologists, and these have proven to have burial chambers under the pyramids, decorated in a traditional Egyptian style.
-As far as we can see, our pyramid rests on solid rock rather than on underground chambers, but it is surrounded by subsidiary structures that may include the chapels.
-The pyramids at Mut have another characteristic that hints at the cultural hybridity of the early Roman culture of the oases: the areas outside the entrance to the chapels were decorated in a Roman panel style, just as the outer courtyard of the temple at Deir el-Hagar was.
+As far as we can see, our pyramid rests on solid gebel rather than on underground chambers, but it is surrounded by subsidiary structures that may include the chapels.
+The pyramids at Mut have another characteristic that hints at the cultural hybridity of the early Roman culture of the oases: the areas outside the entrance to the chapels were decorated in a Roman panel style, just as the outer courtyard of the temple at Deir el-Haggar was.
 Egyptian décor was mandatory inside religious structures, both temples and tombs, but it was already perceived as a special cultural inheritance and nearly quarantined to these inner spaces.
 Outside it, the aesthetic was Graeco-Roman.

 The public dominance of the metropolitan culture is also shown by the Roman baths of Trimithis, which we have gradually been uncovering.
 These had been destroyed before the building of house B1, and it was therefore only in those places where we were able to go below its floor level that we could find the vestiges of the baths.
-The first discovery, at a point when we were not at all thinking about the possibility of a bath complex, was a laconicum, a dry sauna room constructed of mud bricks and with only a thin plaster [Figure 18 about here], heated with hypocausts.
-Under the rhetoric classroom another rectangular space, a cistern, came to light.
-Adjacent was the latrine, with its drain, in another part of the northern court.
-A lined bath was found a bit further to the north.
-The baths had at least two phases, as a more elegantly paved level, with a column base, was uncovered in the large schoolroom below the later bath level.
-The overall plan is only gradually coming into view, and we will probably never be able to see more than a partial view.
+The first discovery, at a point when we were not at all thinking about the possibility of a bath complex, was a laconicum, a dry room constructed of mud bricks and with only a thin plaster [image 45], heated with hypocausts.
+Under the rhetoric classroom another rectangular space, a cistern, came to light [image 46].
+Adjacent was the latrine, with its drain [image 47], in another part of the northern court.
+A lined bath was found a bit further to the north [image 48].
+The baths had at least two phases, as a more elegantly paved level, with a column base, was uncovered in the large schoolroom below the later bath level [image 49].
+The overall plan is only gradually coming into view [image 50], and we will probably never be able to see more than a partial view.
 We know that the bath structure extends further under the house and under the street to the east of the house.
 It also continues to the north, where in 2010 we began to excavate a large columned hall.
-It seems to have reused many materials from the baths when it was built in the period contemporary with house B1, but the building history and the nature of its reuse are far from clear at present.
+It seems to have been altered and reused in the period contemporary with house B1, rather than having been demolished and covered over for new construction, but the building history and the nature of its reuse are far from clear. [image 51]

 We know that the cultural history of Trimithis goes far back in time before the Roman period.
 We have not yet excavated enough of the earlier periods to offer a coherent account, and what we have found from the pharaonic past has been out of context.
-Most notably, a fragment of a work taught to budding scribes in Egyptian schools, often in temples, dating to the New Kingdom, was found in the unstratified debris on the temple hill.
-This ostrakon, which has been published by Olaf Kaper, shows the traces of a kind of national curriculum in this era.
+Most notably, a fragment of a work taught to budding scribes in Egyptian temple schools, dating to the New Kingdom, was found in the unstratified debris on the temple hill.
+This ostrakon, which will be published by Olaf Kaper, shows the traces of a kind of national curriculum in this era.
 We can only guess at how much more we may have to discover from the oasis of these earlier periods.